 We transform the UMETRICS data into a lab-by-quarter dataset by aggregating all spending and employment across the grants of a lab in each quarter.
-Each lab-by-quarter observation includes the following variables: the total spending at vendors, the number of days of employment for postdocs, graduate students, undergraduates, and research staff, and the number of distinct employees for each of the preceding occupations.6 For a limited set of PIs, we know information about which department they are employed in.
+Each lab-by-quarter observation includes the following variables: the total spending at vendors, the number of days of employment for postdocs, graduate students, undergraduates, and research staff, and the number of distinct employees for each of the preceding occupations.7 For a limited set of PIs, we also know information about which department they are associated with.

-Finally, while UMETRICS does not provide the wages of individual workers, we impute a measure of the total labor costs of labs as a proxy for total income to workers by subtracting vendor and subaward costs from the direct costs of the labs (Harasztosi and Lindner, 2019).7 Some labs do not have active grants or do not have transactions in every quarter.
-Therefore, we balance the observations of labs between the quarter in which we observe their first transaction and their last observed transaction.
-More details about the dataset construction are provided in the Appendix.8
+While UMETRICS does not provide the wages of individual workers, we impute the total labor costs of labs by subtracting vendor and subaward costs from the direct costs of the labs (Harasztosi and Lindner, 2019).8

+Some labs do not have active grants or do not have transactions in every quarter.
+Therefore, we balance the observations of labs between the quarter in which we observe their first transaction